 To Lynn, reading and writing were as inextricably linked as sweet tea and ice cubes.
 She wrote for her junior-high, high-school, and university newspapers.
 Then life interrupted her fascination with fiction.
 She took an award-winning detour through journalism and advertising.
 Was blessed by marriage, and homeschooled two children who are fine attorneys now.
 She mentored young Christian businesswomen and survived a rigorous graduate degree from Dallas Theological Seminary.

 She is a member of the venerable Explorers Club – an international, multidisciplinary society founded in 1904 to advance field research and preserve the instinct to explore.
-She also is a member of American Christian Fiction Writers.
+She also is a member of American Christian Fiction Writers, International Thriller Writers, Mystery Writers of America, Women Writing the West, and Sisters in Crime.

 Lynn lives on a mountaintop with her husband of thirty years, an immortal tabby cat, and whatever predator wanders through the meadow.
 She’s passionate about faith and worship, archaeology and history, women’s issues and the environment.
 She’s a world-class angler, a competent wing-shooter, a spastic cross-country skier, and a dirt-encrusted gardener.
 She develops and teaches para-biblical studies about the context of the Old and New Testaments and the Intertestamental Period.